mosip/mosip-infra/deployment/v3/external/iam/README.md

 ## Rancher integration

 * If you have Rancher installed, enabled authentication with Keycloak using the steps given [here](https://rancher.com/docs/rancher/v2.5/en/admin-settings/authentication/keycloak/).
 * For users in keycloak assign roles - cluster and project roles.
 Under `default` project add all the namespaces.
-Then,, for a specific user you can provide Read-Only role (under projects).
+Then, for a non-admin user you may provide Read-Only role (under projects).

 ## Keycloak Init
-To populate base data for MOSIP:
+To populate base data of MOSIP:
 * Add mosip helm repo for Keycloak
 ```
 $ helm repo add mosip https://mosip.github.io/mosip-helm